The Jewish LobbyThe largest single-issue lobby in the USA

 Cleveland Council of Soviet Anti-Semitism

-Coalition for Jewish Values (CJV)
+Coalition for Jewish Values

 Cohen Center for Modern Jewish Studies (Brandeis University)